Last Updated on May 25, 2023

 Most of my friends in the USA who subscribe to a VPN use it as a British cable TV service.
 For anyone who loves UK television then it’s an incredible deal.
 Just about all the British TV channels available for a small fee which you can watch live, watch from the archive or download to watch offline for a specified period.

-There’s no doubt it’s the most cost effective way to watch live UK TV in USA and of course it includes the wonders of BBC radio which is arguably just as good.
+There’s no doubt it’s the most cost-effective way to watch BBC One in the USA and indeed all the main UK TV channels.
+Don’t forget, it also includes the wonders of BBC radio which is arguably just as good.
 The VPN service demonstrated in the video is actually one of the oldest and is called Identity Cloaker.
 IT’s worth checking out particularly if you’re interested in how to watch British TV in USA as it has so many UK servers.
 This is important as you need fast and stable VPN servers in order to stream video effectively particularly if you use the HD options on the programmes.

 Speak or learning French, then simply select a French server and go and enjoy some of the fantastic French TV channels.
 I find watching the Simpsons in French helps my vocabulary loads, although Homer doesn’t quite sound right with a French accent!

-The VPN demonstrated was working on a computer, but you can also get it running on a laptop, Tablet or even a smart phone too.
-You do need to set up the VPN manually but it’s fairly simple and the step by step guide that support will supply you with only takes a few minutes.
+The VPN demonstrated in the video was working on a computer, but there are versions for most devices.
+They have the largest range of watch UK TV abroad app options in the industry.
+You just install on every device you need, six devices on each subscription currently.
+It’s very simple and the step-by-step guide that support will supply you with only takes a few minutes.
 You can get it working on other devices too by setting up on your router, although there’s a few devices which are difficult.
 It’s not easy to get British TV on Roku devices for example.

 It should also be noted that many people get a little concerned that they don’t see all this TV watching stuff advertised on many VPN sites.
 That’s a deliberate tactic and one which the professional VPN providers operate using.
 Don’t subscribe to a service that actively promotes itself as a TV watching method as these nearly always get closed down by legal threats.

-There are a few good ones though, and I consider Identity Cloaker to be one of the best.
-You can try it out for a few bucks using their short trial too.
+There are a few good ones though, and I consider NordVPN to be one of the best.
+If you go for one of the longer plans, it’s one of the cheapest too.